-Staten Island Technical High School provides a demanding and challenging college preparatory curriculum emphasizing mathematics, science, computers, engineering, and the humanities.
+Staten Island Technical High School offers a challenging curriculum that emphasizes high-level achievement in a variety of disciplines: mathematics, science, computers, engineering, humanities, and the performing arts.

-Facilities include state-of-the-art science, engineering, and computer laboratories.
-Along with a highly engaging and demanding core curriculum, all students are scheduled for technical courses in Computer Software, Engineering Survey, Technical Drawing with Inventor Technology, Electronics, AutoCAD with Mannequin Technology, Programming in C++, Cisco Networking, Forensic Science, Biotechnology, and Molecular Science.
-Students may participate in the school's Science Engineering Research Program (SERP) and selected internships.
+Facilities include state-of-the-art science, engineering, performing arts and computer laboratories.
+Along with a highly engaging and demanding core curriculum, all students are scheduled for technical courses in Computer Software Applications, Introduction to Robotics/Engineering Survey, Electronics, AutoCAD, Forensic Science, and Television Studio Production.
+Students may participate in the school's Science Engineering Research Program (SERP), FIRST Robotics STEM programs, as well as selected internships.

-The students at Staten Island Tech have the opportunity to take Advanced Placement courses in physics, chemistry, biology, calculus, macroeconomics, English, social studies, and Russian.
-In addition, elective courses are offered in Web Design and Advanced AutoCAD.
-Students interested in the performing arts may participate in band, ensembles, dance, and drama.
+The students at Staten Island Tech have the opportunity to take Advanced Placement courses in Physics, Chemistry, Biology, Psychology, Calculus, English, Social Studies, and Russian.
+In addition, elective courses are offered in Advanced AutoCAD, Forensics Science, Law, Robotics, Research, Television Studio Production, and FIRST Robotics.
+Students interested in the performing arts may participate in band, ensembles, dance, drama, SING, and musicals.

-As part of the school's co-curricular and extended day programs, students have the opportunity to participate in a variety of activities, such as student government, publications, performing arts programs, PSAL teams that foster the development of a well-rounded scholar athlete, and various accredited college courses offered on site.
+As part of the school's co-curricular and extended day programs, students have the opportunity to participate in a variety of activities, such as student government, National Honor Society, publications, performing arts programs, PSAL teams that foster the development of a well-rounded scholar athlete, and various accredited college courses offered on site.